-International funding examples which were issued with conditions^{100,101} IMF lending to Armenia The IMF put forth the condition that it could only lend to Armenia if it was satisfied that Armenia would draw up and follow economic policies that would enhance their economy in turn making sure that it would be able to repay on time.
-EU and its member states lending to Syria Engagement in Syria's reconstruction has been made contingent on realistic moves toward a negotiated conflict settlement and a political opening by the EU and its member states.
+International funding examples that were issued with conditions 101,102 IMF lending to Armenia The IMF put forth the condition that it could only lend to Armenia if it was satisfied that Armenia would draw up and follow economic policies that would enhance their economy in turn making sure that it would be able to repay on time.
+EU and its member states lending to Syria Engagement in Syria's reconstruction has been made contingent on realistic moves towards a negotiated conflict settlement and a political opening by the EU and its member states.
 They ought to modify their strategy to better reflect the conditions and difficulties that exist now.
 This entails, among other things, improving the targeting of humanitarian aid, lifting some sectoral sanctions, and assisting in the restoration of fundamental infrastructure, including in regions under the control of the Syrian government.
 This would be a more efficient way to improve living conditions and prevent further cuts to public services.
 Past wars and armed conflicts offer understanding on how rebuilding of a nation's infrastructural, economic, and social need can be catered to by organising funds in the right manner.
-The next section talks in depth about the learnings from different countries and how they handled the post war period and bounced back to pre-conflict levels or are making great strides in reaching and improving their old policies and methods.
-100 "Reconstruction in Syria", Stiftung Wissenschaft und Politik publications, 2020.
-Link 101 "The economic transition in Armenia", International Monetary Fund, July 2001.
+It is very important to understand in depth about the learnings from different countries and how they handled the post war period and bounced back to pre-war levels or are making great strides in reaching and improving their old policies and methods.
+102 "The economic transition in Armenia", International Monetary Fund, July 2001.
 Link